navidrome/website/content/en/docs/usage/admin/cli.md

 look up, so a disc still needs its kind (see the disc example below).

-Prints the item's stored artwork state, its queue row, the configuration that governs it, and the actual walk of the priority chain — which candidate won, and why each one above it lost:
+Prints the item's stored artwork state, its queue row, the configuration that governs it, and the walk of the priority chain — which candidate won, and why each one above it lost.

+By default the chain is the one the server **recorded** the last time it resolved the item, so it shows what actually happened, and no lookups are repeated.
+The header says when it was recorded.
+With `--live`, `explain` walks the chain again right now instead, and the header reads `Chain (walked now)`.
+Disc artwork keeps no stored state, so a disc is always walked now.

 ```
 Item